govuk-one-login/mobile-android-one-login-app/docs/how-to/running-the-tests.md

 </div>

-While the tests are running you will see the AVDs screen launching and relaunching the app and flicking through pages as each view or journey is tested.
+While the tests are running you will see the Android Virtual Devices (AVD)s screen launching and relaunching the app and flicking through pages as each view or journey is tested.

 Once complete the test results are displayed: